samlown/restfulness/README.md

 end
 ```

-We don't yet provide support for Digest authentication, but your contributions would be more than welcome.
-Checkout the [HttpAuthentication/basic.rb](https://github.com/samlown/restfulness/blob/master/lib/restfulness/http_authentication/basic.rb) source for an example.
+Digest authentication is not currently supported, but your contributions would be more than welcome.
+Checkout the [HttpAuthentication/basic.rb](blob/master/lib/restfulness/http_authentication/basic.rb) source for an example.

-Restfulness doesn't make any provisions for requesting authentication from the client as most APIs don't really need to offer this functionality.
-You can acheive the same effect however by providing the `WWW-Authenticate` header in the response.
+Restfulness doesn't make any provisions for requesting authentication from the client as in our experience most APIs don't need to offer this functionality.
+You can achieve the same effect however by providing the `WWW-Authenticate` header in the response.
 For example:

 ```ruby
 def authorized?